dolie/FlySkyI6-wiki/ASL.md

 ![ASL Menu](asl.jpg)

-It cannot compute altitude by itself, so the computation is done by the Tx.
+The sensor cannot compute the altitude by itself, so the computation is done inside the Tx firmware.

 ## Setup